CommonRoad/commonroad-reachable-set/README.md

 ## CommonRoad Reach: Reachability Analysis for Automated Vehicles

 In recent years, reachability analysis has gained increasing popularity in motion planning and safeguarding of automated vehicles (AVs).
 While existing tools for reachability analysis mainly focus on general-purpose algorithms for formal verification of dynamical systems, a toolbox tailored to AV-specific applications is not yet available.
-The CommonRoad Reach toolbox is tailored to AV-specific applications and
+The CommonRoad Reach toolbox
 * integrates different methods for computing reachable sets using polytopic set propagation and graph-based propagation;
 * provides Python and C++ implementations of the algorithms, thus offering convenient prototyping and real-time computation for the users;
 * extracts collision-free driving corridors which can be used as planning spaces for motion planners; and